Kim-McGrath/MusicVisuals/README.md

 ## How it works
 - Lee's part: fills a PVector array of the 3D coordinates for the mobius strip using the formula for a mobius strip then uses the xyz values to draw it using triangles (Trianglestrip)
-- Ileana's part:  makes a cube reactive to the audio with multiple smaller cubes inside of it that explode when the music gets to a certain point.
+- Ileana's part:  Makes a cube reactive to the audio with multiple smaller cubes inside of it that explode when the music gets to a certain point.

-first it adds my unicorn image (Its a hella cool image), and makes the colormode HSB
+First it adds my unicorn image (Its a hella cool image), and makes the colormode HSB
 ```Java
 unicorn = loadImage("unicorn.jpg");
 colorMode(HSB);